DevOpsIzvrashuga2005/teststudents/README.md

 ## Step 3: User Interface Screens

 1. **LoginWindow** provides username and password fields with buttons to log in or register.
-2. **TaskListWindow** displays available programming tasks.
-For now it loads sample data but can be bound to EF Core later.
+2. **TaskListWindow** now loads tasks from the database.
+Teachers see a "New Task" button that opens a form to create tasks.
-3. **CodeEditorWindow** shows a text box for writing code and a button to submit the solution.
+3. Selecting a task opens **CodeEditorWindow** where students can write code and submit it for evaluation.

 Open `App.xaml` to start the application with `LoginWindow`.
 Once authenticated you can navigate to the other windows.